-His work for the theatre includes versions of Moliere’s The School for Wives and High Time, Racine’s Phaedra, The Bacchae (after Euripides), Cyrano de Bergerac (a new version of Rostand’s ‘heroic comedy’) which was produced at London’s National Theatre in April, 2004 and Oedipus (after Sophocles) published in October 2005.
+His work for the theatre includes versions of Moliere’s The School for Wives and High Time, Racine’s Phaedra, The Bacchae (after Euripides), Cyrano de Bergerac (a new version of Rostand’s ‘heroic comedy’) which was produced at London’s National Theatre in 2004 and Oedipus (after Sophocles) which was published in 2005.
 In 2013 his collected plays, Theatre, was published.

 Limited Signed Editions have also appeared from The Gallery Press — Somewhere the Wave with drawings and watercolours by Bernadette Kiely (2008) and Rising Late with paintings and drawings by Donald Teskey (2017).

 Autumn Skies, Writers on poems by Derek Mahon was published in 2021 in honour of what would have been Derek Mahon’s 80th birthday.

 Derek Mahon died at home in Kinsale, County Cork, on 2 October 2020.